hraberg/akeem/README.md

 * No mutation of closed over variables (needs array boxing).
 * Closures needlessly capture variables shadowed by inner `let` expressions.
+* No support for passing structs or functions in FFI calls.
 * Limited numeric tower, see above.

 Most of the above is intended to be solved at some point, in roughly